aodin/charts/README.md

 (new charts.Line(data)).render("#element");
 ```

 See [examples](/examples) for example line, area, bar, and OHLCV candlestick charts.
+You can also view live demos at https://aodin.github.io/charts/

 ### Development